cobragroup/cocoabox/GUI_UserManual.md

 `Reset` -> return to original data.
 (To create a new subset of the original data, click on `Reset` first).

 *Note: Make sure current dimensions of your data (displayed in the text area at the bottom of the GUI window) agree with the expected dimensions before proceeding to the next step.*

+*Warning: If you intend to compute connectivity matrices and perform statistical inference, and/or graph theory analysis, make sure the subsets are not too small, and contain at least one realisation (subject) per group.*

 ---